frederikgramkortegaard/eridu/README.md

 ### Benchmarking
 Benchmarking can be performed using our benchmarking framework _Utu_ by running the following command:
 `python3 ./benchmarks/utu.py -src ./build -path . -verbose`
+Too see all the available options, run:
+`python3 ./benchmarks/utu.py -help`